CounterpartyXCP/Documentation/docs/advanced/api-v2/node-api.md

 + Parameters
     + block_index: `840464` (int, required) - The index of the block to return
-    + verbose: `true` (bool, optional) - Include asset and dispenser info and normalized quantities in the response.
+    + verbose: `true` (bool, optional) - Include asset and dispenser info, and normalize quantities in response
         + Default: `false`

 + Response 200 (application/json)